Protests in Iran over woman's death reach key oil industry - KESQ

 In the village of Salas Babajani, some 100 kilometers (60 miles) southwest of Sanandaj, Iranian security forces repeatedly shot a 22-year-old man protesting there who later died of his wounds, Hengaw said.
 It said others had been wounded in the shooting.

-It remains unclear how many people have been killed in the demonstrations or by the security force crackdown targeting them.
+It remains unclear how many people have been killed so far.
 State television last suggested at least 41 people had been killed in the demonstrations as of Sept.
-24. In the over two weeks since, there’s been no update from Iran’s government.
+24. There’s been no update from Iran’s government since.

 Meanwhile, a prison riot has struck the city of Rasht, killing several inmates there, a prosecutor reportedly said.
 It wasn’t immediately clear if the riot at Lakan Prison was linked to the ongoing protests, though Rasht has seen heavy demonstrations in recent weeks since Amini’s death.